wp-plugins/wp-review-bank/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Review Bank is an hassle free way to review content easily.
+WP Review Bank is a hassle free yet Powerful way to leave reviews and rate quickly and easily.

 == Description ==

-### WordPress Review Bank
+### WordPress Review Bank - Best Review & Rating Sytem

+WP Review Bank plugin is a hassle free yet Powerful way to leave reviews  and rate quickly and easily.
+If you occasionally review or rank products, services, tools, recipes, or other content on your sit, then this is for you.

-WP Review Bank contains:
+WP Review Bank provides stars, points or percentage rating with unlimited colors combinations & options.

+Just install it and follow the simple configuration instructions to place it in your desired location.

+###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

+###Key Features :

 * Streamlined code for optimized plugin performance
 * Simple instructions